Suraf/HideLoginScreenUI/README.md

-HideLoginScreenUI repository that contains files to replace elements with transparent ones in the _World of Warcraft_ login screen.
+**HideLoginScreenUI** repository contains files to replace elements with transparent ones for the _World of Warcraft_ login screen.

 ### How to add?